SCIENTIFIC NAME: Ctenopharyngodon idella

-ADULT SIZE: This is a large species, with adults ranging from 2.6 to 4.3 ft (0.8 to 1.3 m) in length.
-The current Alabama state angling record is 73 pounds and was caught in Guntersville Reservoir on April 10, 2012.
-The first Alabama state angling record (70 lb) was caught in Lake Martin on April 12, 1999.
+ADULT SIZE: This is a large species, with adults ranging from 2.6 to 4.3 ft (0.8 to 1.3 m) in length and up to 51 lb in weight.

 DISTRIBUTION: The grass carp is an exotic species native to the Pacific slope of Asia and imported to the United States in 1963 at Stuttgart, Arkansas (Guillory, 1978).
 This species is extensively stocked throughout the United States to control aquatic vegetation, and one consequence of the practice has been the grass carp’s rapid proliferation in native waters.
 The Tennessee Valley Authority, for example, has stocked Guntersville Reservoir with thousands of grass carp fingerlings.
 Our frequent encounters with grass carp in the Choctawhatchee River are the result of their accidental introduction when the dam of a catfish pond failed and the pond’s contents spilled into the river.